top of page

 Information Collected from Informants and Third Parties

 In some cases, as part of a comprehensive psychological assessment or treatment, we may ask for information from people who know you well, such as family members, caregivers, partners, or other professionals involved in your care.
 We refer to these individuals as "informants."
+In other cases, for reviewing ethics applications and in providing supervision/consultancy for research projects, we collect information on who else is involved in the research project in order to fully assess the team’s capabilities and to avoid overlap with others’ roles in the case of supervision and consultancy.
+We refer to these individuals as “supervisors or research team members.”

 What informant data we collect: Informants may be asked to complete questionnaires or provide observations about your functioning, behaviour, symptoms, or history.
 This information typically includes: